-Cowin and Jacobsson (2003) assert that if nursing organisations do not address the reasons nurses are leaving; then there is a great danger of losing even more nurses.
+Cowin and Jacobsson (2003) assert that if nursing organisations do not address the reasons nurses are leaving, then there is a great danger of losing even more nurses.
 Further, workplace reforms should be the goal of strategies to retain nurses.
 Needleman et al. (2002) advise policy makers to work on improving the overall relationship between hospitals and nurses.
-Additionally, they recommend the focus be on providing financial assistance to hasten these improvements in the workplace, hire necessary staff, raise salaries and any other actions required to strengthen this relationship.
-Queensland Health has taken the first steps by increasing funding, improving salaries, creating a culture against bullying and improving working conditions (Queensland Government, 2005), however higher than necessary turnover still continues.
-Attention needs to be focused on reversing or altering issues/aspects that cause nurses dissatisfaction within the workplace and improving the working environment.
-Magnet principles have shown to be successful internationally, and this dissertation will explore these principles within Chapter Nine.
+Additionally, they recommend that the focus be on providing financial assistance to hasten these improvements in the workplace, hire the necessary staff, raise salaries, and complete any other actions required to strengthen this relationship.
+Queensland Health has taken the first steps by increasing funding, improving salaries, creating a culture against bullying, and improving working conditions (Queensland Government, 2005); however, higher than necessary turnover still continues.
+Attention needs to be focused on reversing or altering issues/aspects that cause nurses' dissatisfaction within the workplace, and improving the working environment.
+Magnet principles have proven to be successful internationally; we will explore these principles within Chapter 9.
 By creating better work environments and promoting employee well-being, Queensland Health can build stronger relationships between the hospitals and nurses.
-These relationships are critical in improving quality of care and assuring the safety of patients both now and in the future.
+These relationships are critical in improving quality of care and ensuring the safety of patients, both now and in the future.

-In summation, this chapter has identified that any attempt to increase retention must consider both factors of retention and turnover to provide a complete picture.
-Many factors influence turnover and retention, however, the most noted area of concern in numerous studies were the workplace and the overall working environment.
-Employee retention is closely aligned to organisational health.
-If an organisation is healthy, employee well-being will be a priority.
+In summation, this chapter has identified that any attempt to increase retention must consider factors of both retention and turnover in order to provide a complete picture.
+Many factors influence turnover and retention; however, the most noted areas of concern in numerous studies are the workplace and the overall working environment.
+Employee retention is closely aligned to organisational health: if an organisation is healthy, employee well-being will be a priority.

-CHAPTER 5 ORGANISATIONAL HEALTH AND ORGANISATIONAL CLIMATE AND THEIR IMPORTANCE TO BOTH TURNOVER AND RETENTION
+CHAPTER 5 ORGANISATIONAL HEALTH AND ORGANISATIONAL CLIMATE, AND THEIR IMPORTANCE TO TURNOVER AND RETENTION

-Previous chapters identified the shortage of nurses as a global challenge.
-This shortage combined with an ageing population and advancing technology, requires priority attention.
-Chapter Three explored the solutions/strategies recommended to address the shortage.
-Of all the suggestions considered, the most poignant was retention.
-Chapter Four considered the retention of nurses and precursors of both turnover and retention that need to be identified and addressed to keep nurses in nursing.
-This chapter will consider organisational health and organisational climate, define these constructs and establish their importance in relation to well-being (especially mental health), performance and staff retention.
-This chapter will also detail the assessment tool, the Better Workplaces Staff Opinion Survey (BWSOS) which was used by Queensland Health to gain information from staff on areas that are positive and areas where there are challenges which need to be addressed.
-Data collected from the BWSOS were used to compare responses from staff at a magnet hospital with those of staff at two non-magnet hospitals to identify whether magnet accreditation makes a difference to nurses working in these hospitals.
+Previous chapters have identified the shortage of nurses as a global challenge.
+This shortage, combined with an ageing population and advancing technology, requires priority attention.
+Chapter 3 explored the solutions/strategies recommended to address the shortage.
+Of all the suggestions considered, the most poignant is retention.
+Chapter 4 considered the retention of nurses, and precursors of both turnover and retention that need to be identified and addressed in order to keep nurses in nursing.
+This chapter will consider organisational health and organisational climate, define these constructs, and establish their importance in relation to well-being (especially mental health), performance and staff retention.
+This chapter will also detail the assessment tool, the Better Workplaces Staff Opinion Survey (BWSOS), which was used by Queensland Health to gain information from staff on areas that are positive and areas where there are challenges which need to be addressed.
+Data collected from the BWSOS are used to compare responses from staff at a magnet hospital with those of staff at two non-magnet hospitals, in order to identify whether magnet accreditation makes a difference to nurses working in these hospitals.